rocwg/note-kotlin/docs/12-Annotations-and-reflection.md

 }
 ```

-As a more interesting example, let’s look at the @Deprecated annotation.
+As a more interesting example, let’s look at the `@Deprecated` annotation.
 It marks a declaration as deprecated, indicating it should no longer be used in code—usually because it has been replaced by a different declaration, or because the functionality it provides is no longer supported.

-The @Deprecated annotation takes up to three parameters.
-Firstly, a message explains the reason for the deprecation.
-An optional replaceWith parameter lets you provide a replacement pattern to support a smooth transition to a new version of the API.
-You can also provide a level that helps with gradual deprecation—where WARNING serves as a mere notification to users of a declaration, ERROR and HIDDEN prevent new Kotlin code to be compiled against these APIs, with the latter only keeping binary compatibility for previously compiled code.
+The `@Deprecated` annotation takes up to three parameters.
+Firstly, a `message` explains the reason for the deprecation.
+An optional `replaceWith` parameter lets you provide a replacement pattern to support a smooth transition to a new version of the API.
+You can also provide a `level` that helps with gradual deprecation—where `WARNING` serves as a mere notification to users of a declaration, `ERROR` and `HIDDEN` prevent new Kotlin code to be compiled against these APIs, with the latter only keeping binary compatibility for previously compiled code.

 The following example shows how you can provide arguments for the annotation (specifically, a deprecation message and a replacement pattern).
 The arguments are passed in parentheses, just as in a regular function call.
-Here, the remove function is annotated to indicate that removeAt(index) is the preferred replacement:
+Here, the `remove` function is annotated to indicate that `removeAt(index)` is the preferred replacement:

 ```kotlin
 @Deprecated("Use removeAt(index) instead.", ReplaceWith("removeAt(index)"))
 fun remove(index: Int) { /* ... */ }
 ```

-With this declaration, if someone uses the function remove, IntelliJ IDEA will not only show what function should be used instead (removeAt in this case), but also offer a quick fix to replace it automatically.
+With this declaration, if someone uses the function `remove`, IntelliJ IDEA will not only show what function should be used instead (`removeAt` in this case), but also offer a quick fix to replace it automatically.

 ![img_10.png](img/img_10.png)

 Annotations can only have parameters of primitive types, strings, enums, class references, other annotation classes, and arrays thereof.
 The syntax for specifying annotation arguments looks as follows:

-- To specify a class as an annotation argument, put ::class after the class name: @MyAnnotation(MyClass::class).
-For instance, a serialization library (as we will discuss it later in this chapter) may provide an annotation that expects a class as an argument to establish the mapping between interfaces and the implementation used during the deserialization process: @DeserializeInterface(CompanyImpl::class)
+- To specify a class as an annotation argument, put `::class` after the class name: `@MyAnnotation(MyClass::class`).
+For instance, a serialization library (as we will discuss it later in this chapter) may provide an annotation that expects a class as an argument to establish the mapping between interfaces and the implementation used during the deserialization process: `@DeserializeInterface(CompanyImpl::class)`
-- To specify another annotation as an argument, don’t put the @ character before the annotation name.
-For instance, ReplaceWith in the previous example is an annotation, but you don’t use @ when you specify it as an argument of the Deprecated annotation.
+- To specify another annotation as an argument, don’t put the `@` character before the annotation name.
+For instance, `ReplaceWith` in the previous example is an annotation, but you don’t use `@` when you specify it as an argument of the `Deprecated` annotation.
-- To specify an array as an argument, you can use brackets: @RequestMapping(path = ["/foo", "/bar"]).
-Alternatively, you can also use the arrayOf function to specify the array.
-(If you are using an annotation class that is declared in Java, the parameter named value is automatically converted to a vararg parameter if necessary.)
+- To specify an array as an argument, you can use brackets: `@RequestMapping(path = ["/foo", "/bar"])`.
+Alternatively, you can also use the `arrayOf` function to specify the array.
+(If you are using an annotation class that is declared in Java, the parameter named `value` is automatically converted to a vararg parameter if necessary.)

 Annotation arguments need to be known at compile time, so you can’t refer to arbitrary properties as arguments.
-To use a property as an annotation argument, you need to mark it with a const modifier, which tells the compiler that the property is a compile-time constant.
-Here’s an example of JUnit’s @Timeout annotation that specifies the timeout for the test in seconds:
+To use a property as an annotation argument, you need to mark it with a `const` modifier, which tells the compiler that the property is a compile-time constant.
+Here’s an example of JUnit’s `@Timeout` annotation that specifies the timeout for the test in seconds:

 ```kotlin
 const val TEST_TIMEOUT = 10L